indimail/indimail-virtualdomains/.github/README-indimail.md

 Guarantee: If queueX/mess/<u>inode</u> exists, it has inode number <u>inode</u>.

-qmail-queue's job is to accept a message from a client and submit it to the queue.
+<b>qmail-queue</b>'s job is to accept a message from a client and submit it to the queue.
 It reads the message from file descriptor zero and the envelope from file descriptor one.

-qmail-queue adds a Received field to the message that looks like one of these
+<b>qmail-queue</b> adds a Received field to the message that looks like one of these

 * 	Received: (indimail-mta 37166 invoked by alias); 26 Sep 1995 04:46:54 -0000
 * 	Received: (indimail-mta 37166 invoked from network from w.x.y.z by host argos by uid 123); 26 Sep 1995 04:46:54 -0000